sagar118/Eatit-Rasa-chatbot/README.md

 For Windows:
   - Go the Microsoft Visual Studio link: https://visualstudio.microsoft.com/ Select the ‘Visual Studio IDE’ and from the dropdown, select the ‘Community version 2017’:
   - Install the downloaded file.
 Once the Visual Studio is installed, select the Python Development under ‘Web & Cloud’ Environment.
-Also, on right side (Summary), in optional menu select the ‘Python native development tools’.
+Also, on the right side (Summary), in the optional menu select the ‘Python native development tools’.
   - Click on install.

 For Mac: